nobitlost/AlexaSmartHomeSkillAdapter/demo/README.md

 4. Click **Create a Lambda function**.
 5. On the **Select blueprint page**, type **home** in the filter box.
 Select the **alexa-smart-home-skill-adapter**.
 6. On the **Configure triggers page**, the **Alexa Smart Home** trigger will already be configured.
 Add the **Application Id** from the developer portal.
-7. Optionally check **Enable trigger**.
+7. Check **Enable trigger**.
 This enables the Amazon Alexa service to call your Lambda function.
-It’s recommended that you enable the trigger later, once you have completed your implementation and testing in the Lambda portal.
+If you would prefer you can enable the trigger later, once you have completed your implementation and testing in the Lambda portal.
 8. Click **Next**.
 9. On **Step 3: Configure function**, enter the following:
     * **Name**: A name for your Lambda function.
 This name is appears in the AWS console and is also returned by the